-Best Kitchen Flooring for Cost: Sheet Vinyl
+Best for Cost: Sheet Vinyl

-When it comes to kitchen floors, you definitely want something that will shed water and stand up to heavy traffic.
+When it comes to kitchen floors, you want something that will shed water and stand up to heavy traffic.
 Sheet vinyl does all that, and it's a fast install.
-Best of all, sheet vinyl has no seams (or at worst, one or two seams), to better resist moisture and spills.
+Best of all, sheet vinyl has no seams (or at most, one or two seams), to better resist moisture and spills.

-In fact, when it comes to pure water resistance, sheet vinyl hits the top of the charts.
+When it comes to pure water resistance, sheet vinyl hits the top of the charts.
 Water can stand on sheet vinyl forever, until it evaporates, and still not damage subfloor or the finish flooring itself.